 When you're making just about any bank transaction, you’ll need to provide a bank account number.
+This typically includes both the bank routing number and bank account number.

 But there are multiple types of bank account numbers.
 And if you've never had to locate them before, it may take a minute of two to track them down.
 This is especially true if you don't have any physical checks lying around your house.